-- Evidence of successful completion of education program: Applicants must ensure that official transcripts from the educational program are sent directly to the College from the Registrar's / transcript office.
-If applicants have not completed an approved respiratory therapy program and they are requesting that the Registration Committee review the program for equivalency status, applicants will be asked to provide the following documents (if applicable): - transcripts / mark sheets / grade lists; - a description of the program; - date program began; - list of affiliations with other organizations (e.g., clinical sites, hospitals and other educational institutions; - program admission criteria; - program curriculum (didactic and clinical components); - detailed course outlines that include how students are evaluated; - information on the clinical rotations of the program including location and number of hours/weeks; - faculty lists and credentials; and - accreditation status if any (for example, Commission on Accreditation of Allied Health Education Programs CAAHEP accreditation status for US Respiratory Therapy programs)
+- Evidence of successful completion of education program: - Applicants educated in Canada must ensure that official transcripts from the educational program are sent directly to the College from the Registrar's / transcript office. - Applicants who have obtained their education in respiratory therapy (or a related field) outside of Canada must have their academic qualifications verified by World Education Services (WES).

+Applicants requesting that the Registration Committee review a respiratory therapy program offered outside of Canada for equivalency status will be asked to provide the following documents (if applicable):

+- transcripts / mark sheets / grade lists (as evaluated by WES);

+- a description of the program;

+- date program began;

+- list of affiliations with other organizations (e.g., clinical sites, hospitals and other educational institutions; - program admission criteria; - program curriculum (didactic and clinical components); - detailed course outlines that include how students are evaluated; - information on the clinical rotations of the program including location and number of hours/weeks; - faculty lists and credentials; and - accreditation status if any (for example, Commission on Accreditation of Allied Health Education Programs CAAHEP accreditation status for US Respiratory Therapy programs)